Skip to main content

 • Other structures (Coverage B): Covers fences, sheds, detached garages.

-• Personal property (Coverage C): Replaces belongings like furniture, clothing, electronics.
-Usually 50%–70% of your dwelling coverage.
+• Personal property (Coverage C): Replaces belongings like furniture, clothing, electronics. typically set as a percentage of dwelling coverage, depending on insurer policy.
 Includes off-premises protection.

 • Loss of use (Coverage D): Covers hotel bills and meals if your home is unlivable during repairs.

-• Personal liability: Protects you if someone sues you for injury or damage caused by you, your family, or pets.
-Experts suggest at least $300,000.
+• Personal liability: Protects you if someone sues you for injury or damage caused by you, household occupants, or pets.
+Many insurers recommend liability coverage starting at $300,000

 • Medical payments: Pays medical bills if someone gets hurt on your property, even if you aren’t at fault.